 What makes this weirder still is that The Matrix series is perhaps the “gamiest” franchise in movie history, with its chosen one storyline, amazing brawls, hectic shootouts, and general energy drink on overdrive edge.
 It’s even a better fit than something like the Lord of the Rings, which has had well over a dozen tie-ins since Peter Jackson first stole Christmas, while The Matrix only has three.

-Ranking the Matrix games, then, is a straightforward affair, but hopefully things will get a bit spicier soon with the upcoming release of Matrix Resurrections, which may well reinvigorate the IP, bringing it alive and kicking (maybe with a backflip for good measure) to a whole new audience, perhaps paving the way for some new Matrix games.
+Ranking the Matrix games, then, is a straightforward affair, but hopefully things will get a bit spicier soon with the release of The Matrix Awakens, perhaps paving the way for some new Matrix games.

 Here are the Matrix games ranked from worst to best, which you will be able to read quicker than The Architect giving his speech in The Matrix Reloaded.
 Rumour has it that he’s still chatting away to himself even now.